-The optimal structure is chosen according to:
+The optimal arrangement is chosen according to:

 Primarily for EU resident owners, an operational lease is a consideration for a pre-defined period of ownership.
-Unlike Maltese Leasing which is no longer available, under an Operational Lease, no VAT paid status is obtained at the end of the term.
+Unlike Maltese Leasing, which is no longer available, under an Operational Lease, no VAT paid status is obtained at the end of the term.

 For commercially operated yachts, the yacht owning company will be VAT registered at the appropriate jurisdiction and will operate as a commercial enterprise allowing recovery of VAT where applicable.